-Cuningar Loop Woodland Park has been created on a long neglected area of vacant and derelict scrub land on the banks of the Clyde less than a mile from Rutherglen town centre and directly across from the Athletes Village.
+Cuningar Loop Woodland Park, which opened to the public in August 2015, was created on a long neglected area of vacant and derelict scrub land on the banks of the Clyde less than a mile from Rutherglen town centre and directly across from the Athletes’ Village.

-This hidden gem is gradually being brought back into use with Clyde Gateway working in partnership with the Forestry Commission Scotland to invest £5 million in what is now the biggest urban park in South Lanarkshire and taking up half of the overall site at Cuningar Loop.
+This hidden gem was gradually brought back into use by Clyde Gateway, working in partnership with the Forestry Land Scotland, to invest £5 million in what is now the biggest urban park in South Lanarkshire.

 The park is a critical cultural element within the Clyde Gateway Green Network Strategy and provides access to high quality green space improving health and well- being for local communities.
 Moreover the park attracts many visitors from outside Clyde Gateway thereby raising awareness of the area.

 A further £2.5m investment into the woodland park began in April 2021 with two new visitor attractions provided by Clyde Gateway.

 The new Bothy and Tur at Cuningar Loop will provide a gathering place which brings together local communities, groups and visitors in a forest location.
 The Tur (tower) will be a viewing platform located to the north of The Bothy allowing visitors to take in expansive views over the park.